 Recipe Tips and Notes

 - Make the cranberry sauce in advance.
 While it only takes 15 minutes to make and it’s tempting to wait, don’t.
-Cranberries contain pectin which means the sauce takes time to thicken as it cools, so make it a few hours ahead of serving or a even couple of days before.
+Cranberries contain pectin, meaning the sauce takes time to thicken as it cools, so make it a few hours before serving or even a couple of days before.

 - The cranberry sauce is too thick.
-If the cranberry sauce has gotten too thick add a couple of splashes of orange juice or water until it gets to the consistency you want.
+If the cranberry sauce has gotten too thick, add a couple of orange juice or water splashes until it reaches the desired consistency.

 - The cranberry sauce is too thin.
-If the cranberry sauce is thin then it probably hasn’t cooked long enough and the pectin hasn’t had enough time to thicken up the sauce.
+If the cranberry sauce is thin, it probably hasn’t cooked long enough, and the pectin hasn’t had enough time to thicken the sauce.

 Frequently Asked Questions